Les Héritiers du Sol

 Respect

-We will treat all individuals with dignity, value their contributions, respect their differences, and help each other succeed.
+We treat every individual with dignity, value their contributions, embrace their differences, and actively support one another in achieving success.

 Commitment

-We will develop and maintain long-term relationships with partners from other organisations and facilities.
+We are building and maintaining long-term relationships with partners from other organisations and institutions, strengthening collaboration and shared impact.

 Customer Service

-We will demonstrate passion in knowing and understanding our community and responding to their needs, with the objective of ensuring total satisfaction, loyalty, and engagement.
+We demonstrate genuine passion in understanding our community and responding to their needs, ensuring satisfaction, loyalty, and active engagement in all our initiatives.

 Integrity

-We commit unwaveringly to ethical behaviour and trustworthy interactions with the people and employees.
+We uphold the highest standards of ethical behaviour and foster trustworthy interactions with the communities we serve and with our team members.

 Accountability